 In popular terms, it’s a 12 week total health and wellbeing transformation.

 No two people are the same so no two experiences of the program will be the same.
 The program is flexible and personal, adjusting to your preferences.

 The program features a facilitated small peer group approach, and interactive web, tablet, mobile, SMS and email technology.

-It’s designed to be empowering, engaging and enjoyable, making lifestyle change achievable and lasting.
+It’s designed to be empowering, engaging and enjoyable, to help you make and maintain lifestyle change.

 It’s a program you can use personally to take charge of your health, to address lifestyle-related conditions and risk factors and to improve your enjoyment of life, whether your health practitioner refers you to it, your workplace makes it available to you, or you simply want to improve your health and wellbeing.

-- A moderated virtual small group environment for peer support
+- A facilitated and moderated virtual small group environment for peer support

 - Enhancing self-empowerment and self-efficacy to take charge of your health

 - Readiness to change, goal-setting and revision, motivation and reinforcement

-- Diet, nutrition and using food as medicine
+- Improving diet, nutrition and using food as medicine

 - Sources of stress and stress reduction techniques